A synthetic Sweden decision supporting tool for future urban mobility – Autonomous and electromobility infrastructure planning

 • Carry out pilot case studies of optimal locations of charging infrastructure corresponding to the needs of (a) private EVs and (b) shared autonomous electric vehicles (SAEVs).

-Professor vid Chalmers, Computer Science and Engineering (Chalmers), Data Science
+Full Professor at Chalmers, Computer Science and Engineering (Chalmers), Data Science

 Funding Chalmers participation during 2018